Regulations governing the forex broker license in Seychelles

 5. Supervision and Enforcement

-The FSA actively supervises licensed Forex brokers through periodic inspections, audits, and monitoring of compliance with regulatory requirements.
+The FSA actively supervises licensed forex brokers through periodic inspections, audits, and monitoring of regulatory compliance.
 The FSA has the authority to impose penalties, revoke licenses, or take other enforcement actions in cases of non-compliance or misconduct.

 License typeDescription of forex license in Seychelles

-Dealer LicenseThis Dealer license in Seychelles is crucial for companies looking to engage directly in the buying and selling of financial instruments, including forex.
-Holders of a dealer license can operate in various capacities, such as:
+Dealer LicenseThis FSA Seychelles Dealer License in Seychelles is crucial for companies looking to engage directly in the buying and selling of financial instruments, including forex.
+Holders of a Dealer License can operate in various capacities, such as:

-Investment Advisor LicenseAn investment advisor license in Seychelles is tailored for entities focused on providing advisory services rather than direct trading or brokerage services.
+Investment Advisor LicenseAn investment advisor license in Seychelles is for entities that focus on providing advisory services rather than direct trading or brokerage services.
 These services can include:

 Specially Licensed Company License (CSL)The CSL license in Seychelles is a flexible license that accommodates a wide range of business activities, including forex trading.
 It offers: